5 Facebook Plugins You Need Before It Dies Off

 We all watched as Myspace crashed and burned (despite Justin Timberlake’s best attempts to revive it) so this news comes as no surprise.

 So before users begin abandoning Facebook (and their parent’s embarrassing comments on posts) in droves, let’s make the most of it!
-This collection of 10 free and premium Facebook plugins for WordPress includes all you need (and then some!) to fully integrate Facebook into your site, from adding a simple Like box to adding advanced functionality with Open Graph.
+This collection of free and premium Facebook plugins for WordPress includes all you need (and then some!) to fully integrate Facebook into your site.

 Social Locker lets your users “pay” with a Like, much like WPMU DEV’s Pay With a Like plugin.
 The plugin allows you to lock access to the content on your site – videos, audio, free downloads etc – until a user clicks Like.
 Clicking Like gives them access to your content, while you get your site promoted to the user’s friends and followers.

 The plugin uses shortcodes to lock content, so you can control exactly what you want users to see.
 The nifty thing about this plugin is the analytics tools, which let you track how users interact with the locker and which locked parts of your site bring in the most traffic.

 WP4FB allows you to create custom Facebook fan page tabs with a drag and drop interface.
 The plugin comes with a bunch of fan page templates as well as FanGate, which locks content to non-users of your site until they click Like.

 Other features include ShareGate, which encourages users to share your content with their friends, optimized wall messages and shortcodes.